 I. Author-Date System

 If you are using the author-date system to format your Chicago style citations, you must indicate each source with a brief parenthetical citation:

 Chapter 15 of the CMOS is devoted to the author-date reference system.

 Recent revisions to the format have allowed for a certain degree of flexibility.
 For instance, you may prefer to use a combination of footnotes and parenthetical author-date citations (especially if you have an excess of notes) – you could use author-date citations to indicate sources within the text, and numbered footnotes or endnotes to add comments.

-Why not give the Cite This For Me app or web tool a try?
-Save yourself the bother of formatting each Chicago style citation and have the whole thing done in moments using our state-of-the-art automated technology.
+Why not give the Cite This For Me web tool a try?
+Save yourself the bother of formatting each Chicago style citation by hand, and have the whole thing done using our automated technology.
 Simply search for the author or title of the book you want to cite and leave the rest to us.